linux-integrity/ima-doc/ima-configuration.rst

 It forces the event log to store all integral values as little endian on big endian machines.

+**Recommendation:**

+This option is suggested on all big endian machines, since a verifier may not be written to handle big endian event logs.

+It is strongly suggested on a big endian machine that may receive a kexec(), since the event log may otherwise be a mix of big and little endian measurements.

 .. warning::

    **FIXME Test this**